luoyec/luoyec.github.io/_pages/publication2.md

 - Market-driven adaptation to climate change creates a costly spatial mismatch in US agriculture (with Madhu Khanna, Zhihong Ke) .\
   Previously circulated as “Known and Unknown: Uncertainty in Estimating Land use Change from Satellite Data”
 - Weather Shocks, Economic Triggers, and Cropland Change in the US: A Fine-scale Spatial Analysis (with Madhu Khanna)
-- Household Financial Management Facilitates Farmers’ Adaptation to Air Pollution (with Xiaoguang Chen, Madhu Khanna, Xiaoli Wang)
+- Household Financial Management Facilitates Farmers’ Adaptation to Air Pollution (with Xiaoguang Chen, Xiaoli Wang)
 - Barriers to Climate Adaptation: Satellite Evidence from the Agricultural Sector in China (with Yu Chen, Zhihong Ke, Shang Xu, Yunan Zhu)

 **(2) Biodiversity conservation policy and finance:**